This blog was originally published on January 16th, 2016. It has recently been updated for relevance.

 - streamline creative development

-Meanwhile, the exhibit manager will drive strategy based on an understanding of the product group’s business realities and competitive environment.
+Meanwhile, the exhibit manager will drive strategy based on an understanding of the product group’s business realities, objectives, and the overall competitive environment.

 Refocusing creative development

-With increased credibility and strategic direction coming from the exhibit team, creative development for each show will be much more focused.
-By insisting on a measurable business objectives as the endpoint, the creative process is less likely to be swayed by random ideas or the loudest voice in the room.
+With increased credibility and strategic direction coming from the exhibit team, creative development for each show will be increasingly targeted.
+With measurable business objectives as endpoints, the creative process is less likely to be swayed by random ideas or the loudest voice in the room.

-The goal is simple: To facilitate communication across all marketing channels and product groups and to deliver to the company’s business goals.
-This goal will be reached by driving show-specific strategic and creative development and on-site execution as well as critical program-wide initiatives like measurement, digital media, sponsorship opportunities, technology summits and the exhibit build.
-The future will depend on consistent teamwork relentlessly driving innovation and building relationships of trust in order to execute on strategy, on time and on budget – every time.
+The goal is simple: To aggregate content assets across all marketing channels and product groups and to deliver to the company’s business goals.
+This goal will be reached by driving show-specific strategic and creative development and on-site execution as well as critical program-wide initiatives like measurement, digital media, sponsorship opportunities, and the exhibit itself.
+It will also depend on consistent teamwork relentlessly driving innovation and building relationships of trust to execute on strategy, on time and on budget – every time.

-Success from one convention to another is quickly forgotten in the corporate environment, and frankly, the situation calls out for self-promotion in order to build for the future.
-This can be achieved with
+Success from one convention to another is quickly forgotten in the corporate environment, and frankly, the situation calls out for self-promotion to build for the future.
+Exhibit managers can achieve this with

 - Better external reporting in the form of a simple, periodic newsletter highlighting key trade show successes and performance metrics.

-- Better accessibility to creative concepts, both used and unused, to act as creative sparks that may hasten the creative process for all parties.
+- Better accessibility to creative concepts, both used and unused, to act as creative sparks that may spark the creative process for all parties.
 Not every initiative requires an original approach.

 - Better financial reporting to convey to senior leadership the role of the conventions department and the value of the convention medium.

-Healthcare conventions will become a multi-faceted channel for communicating key messages to target audiences face to face.
-Assuming a singular focus and consistency of message across all channels, a unified team of strategists will enable efficiency, knowledge sharing, global innovations and broader value creation.
+Healthcare conventions are a multi-faceted channel for communicating key messages to target audiences face to face.
+Assuming a singular focus and consistency of message across all channels, a unified team of strategists, including the exhibit manager, will enable efficiency, knowledge sharing, global innovations and broader value creation for healthcare marketing.